miguelmartinez22/QuevedoFest/Apartados/Scripts PL-pgSQL.md

 	into v_a_nombre
 	where nombre = a_nombre;
 	-- borrar artista
+	if found then
 	delete from artista
 	where nombre = a_nombre;
 	raise notice 'Artista eliminado correctamente';
+	else
+	raise notice 'El artista % no existe', a_nombre;
+	end if;
 	-- excepciones
 	exception
-		when no_data_found then
-			raise notice 'El artista % no existe', a_nombre;
 		when others then
 			raise notice 'Se ha producido un error inesperado';